-How to Practice With a Metronome: A Guide for Beginners
+How to Practice With a Metronome: A Beginner's Guide

 Ever had that frustrating experience?
 You practice a piece of music alone, and it sounds perfect.
 Every note is clean, the transitions are smooth.
 But the moment you try to play along with a recording or join another musician, everything falls apart.
 You rush the easy parts, drag during the hard parts, and suddenly that "perfect" piece sounds... sloppy.